pmj-chosim/Terraform_HCL_Series/WhatIsTerraform.md

 - Examples: `azurerm_storage_account`, `aws_s3_bucket`, `google_compute_instance`, etc.

 (3) **Resource Name (Local Identifier)**
+- Name it as you want to name!
 - provides a unique name or identifier for the resource within the configuration.
 - This helps in referring to the resource elsewhere in the configuration.
 - Example: `"example"` in `azurerm_storage_account "example"`.